pyscript/docs/docs/user-guide/first-steps.md

 !!! warning

-    Since release `2023.11.1` the `https://pyscript/latest/` path has been deprecated and will be completely removed from release >= `2023.12.x`.
-If you've been using `\latest` as a path we highly encourage you to pin your application to a specific version to avoid breaking your application.
+    Since release `2023.11.1` the `https://pyscript.net/latest/` path has been deprecated and will be completely removed from release >= `2023.12.x`.
+If you've been using `/latest` as a path we highly encourage you to pin your application to a specific version to avoid breaking your application.